“Relaxing is stressful,” he said.

-Moving as a means to relax is easy to solve, or is it?
+Moving as a means to relax is easy to solve… or is it?
 A number of times I’ve coached ADDers to advocate for themselves and design a relaxing environment for them to move and others to sit.
-More often than not, others (neuro-typicals) resist, insisting the definition of relaxation is to be still, and that’s when the fight starts!
+More often than not, others (neuro-typicals) resist, insisting that the definition of relaxation is to be still, and that’s when the fight starts!

 Dr. Russell Barkley once suggested thinking of the ADHD brain as a two-level system with the automatic brain and the executive function brain.
 He explains the executive function brain is effortful because it has to exert effort in order to override the automatic brain.
 That ability to override the automatic brain is the epicenter of self-regulation.
 It is the ability to pause (engage the executive function brain), ponder (override the automatic brain), and proceed (on a different course).